All international students are required to have an Education Guardian whilst studying at Sexey’s School.

 This policy is based on the Department for Education’s statutory safeguarding guidance and its advice for schools on preventing and tackling bullying and searching, screening and confiscation.
 It also refers to the Department’s guidance on protecting children from radicalisation.

-Peer on Peer abuse is part of our Safeguarding Policy, however due to the sensitive nature and specific issues involved with peer on peer abuse we have completed this separate policy.
+Child on child abuse is part of our Safeguarding Policy, however due to the sensitive nature and specific issues involved with child on child abuse we have completed this separate policy.

 Protecting children from the risk of radicalisation is part of our wider safeguarding duties.